UltimateHikari/lancer/Vision.md

 Player can upgrade ship with new bought modules
 Player can transfer to new ship, salvaging previous for $.

+## In-game battles
+Ships *take turns*, based ton their modules; *combat log* is shown, player can *retreat* and *modificator* can be applied to system afterwards

 ## Game uniqueness
-Each game has its subset of all ship frames available in game world.
+Each game has its *subset of all ship frames* available in game world.
-All ship frames consist of designed by developer and by players, who won the game.
+All ship frames consist of *designed by developer and by players*, who won the game.
-Before each game, client contacts the server for given subset, and victor gets access to creating ship frame with his personal parameters (yet limited by ship class for balance reasons) and uploading it to the server
+Before each game, *client contacts the server* for given subset, and victor *gets access to creating* ship frame with his personal parameters (yet limited by ship class for balance reasons) and *uploading* it to the server

 ## Databases
-One on client for game managing (logging new events, getting parameters for regenerating stock) One on server for storing all uploaded ship frames including developer's Client stores only starter ship
+One on client for game managing (logging new events, getting parameters for regenerating stock) One on server for storing all uploaded ship frames including developer's *and maybe leaderboards* Client stores only starter ship

+## UI
+All interaction is textual, like in old quest games.
+*Maybe* with meaningless vector images on top, for stations, ships, suns and hyperlane travel
+### Screens:
+- system view
+on docking with trade station:
+- ship slots + inventory overview
+- trade station stock
+- news in galaxy feed (events log in other systems) on battle:
+- combat screen
+on game victory:
+- ship frame creation screen